Risk Perception: A Key Factor In Workplace Safety & Business Strategy

 Emotions wield significant influence over how risks are perceived.
 Feelings of fear, anxiety, or excitement can shape individuals' reactions to risks, impacting their willingness to engage with or avoid certain situations.
 For example, heightened fear may lead to increased risk aversion, while positive emotions may encourage a more risk-taking attitude.

 In the business context, managing emotional responses to risk is crucial.
-Leaders need to be attuned to the emotional climate within their teams and organisations, recognising when heightened emotions may impact decision-making.
+Leaders need to be tuned to the emotional climate within their teams and organisations, recognising when heightened emotions may impact decision-making.
 Addressing emotional factors involves creating a supportive work environment, fostering a positive organisational culture, and providing resources for stress management.
 By doing so, businesses can enhance overall well-being and promote more balanced risk perceptions.

 3- Social Factors